wordofwarning/wordofwarning.org/current/2019-worksahead/index.md

 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
-Age advisory: 18+.
-Duration: the double bill will last up to a maximum of 2 hours, including an interval (*running order tbc*).
+Age advisory: 18+  Duration: the double bill will last up to a maximum of 2 hours, including an interval.
+Both works are largely spoken English and deal with adults themes, the content of which some may find disturbing.
+There is some use of flashing light and glycerine vapour.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about previous Works Ahead
 >*…evenings like Works Ahead are vital …both [pieces] harness techniques and raise ideas which are truly compelling.*<br><a href="http://www.thestateofthearts.co.uk/features/works-ahead-expect-something-weird-personal-entirely-half-done" target="_blank">The State of The Arts (2018 review)</a>